Westquay: Westquay South

-During the late-2000s, Hammerson thought up plans for a £70 million extension entitled Watermark WestQuay.
+During the late-2000s, Hammerson devised up plans for a £70 million extension entitled Watermark WestQuay.
 In December 2012, the model of the master plan was unveiled to the public, designed by London architects Acme Space and structural engineer, AKT II.
 On 11 April 2013, it was announced that Hammerson had submitted the planning application to Southampton City Council, on which the council approved the outline planning application on 23 July 2013.

 On 14 April 2014, Hammerson submitted detailed designs for phase one of its Watermark WestQuay scheme to Southampton City Council.
 On 25 June 2014, the designs for phase one of the development were approved.
 With the new name of WestQuay Watermark, the building work for phase one began in January 2015, with the closing of the existing walkway and the demolition of the entrance ramp.

-The first phase comprises a landmark 10 screen cinema, owned by Showcase Cinemas as part of their Cinema De Lux brand, a bowling alley and arcade from Hollywood Bowl, and twenty-one restaurants (Wahaca, Zizzi, Byron Hamburgers, Five Guys, Nando's, Bill's Restaurant, Cabana, Comso, Cau, Red Dog Saloon, All Bar One, T.G.I.
-Friday's, The Diner, Franco Manca, Thaikhun, The Real Greek, Casa Brasil, Kupp and L'Osteria as of December 2016) alongside a large public piazza.
+The first phase comprises a landmark 10 screen cinema, owned by Showcase Cinemas as part of their Cinema De Lux brand, a bowling alley and arcade from Hollywood Bowl, and twenty-one restaurants (Wahaca, Zizzi, Byron Hamburgers, Five Guys, Nando's, Bill's Restaurant, Cabana, Cosmo, Cau, Red Dog Saloon, All Bar One, TGI Fridays, The Diner, Franco Manca, Thaikhun, The Real Greek, Casa Brasil, Kupp and L'Osteria as of December 2016) alongside a large public piazza.

 On 29 November 2016, it was announced that the first wave of restaurants (CAU, The Real Greek, Red Dog Saloon, Franco Manca, Thaikhun, Byron, Cabana, and COSMO) would be open on 8 December 2016.
 Several remaining restaurants, Hollywood Bowl and Showcase Cinema de Lux opened throughout December 2016 and early 2017.

 WestQuay Watermark was renamed Westquay South when the development first opened its first five restaurants (CAU, The Real Greek, Franco Manca, Thaikhun, and Byron) on 8 December 2016.

 Showcase Cinema de Lux, located on the 4th level of Westquay South opened on 10 February 2017.

 Food Terrace Re-development (2012)

 During summer 2012, the food terrace was re-developed.
-Completed by the Autumn of 2012, the updated food terrace had new restaurants, including: Wagamama; Café Rouge; Pizza Express; Ed's Easy Diner; and Tortilla Mexican Grill.
+Completed by the Autumn of 2012, the updated food terrace had new restaurants, including: Wagamama, Café Rouge, Pizza Express, Ed's Easy Diner and Tortilla Mexican Grill.
 The existing restaurants (McDonald's, KFC, Pizza Hut, Harry Ramsden's, and Toby's Carvery) were also refurbished.

 The outside terrace area became enclosed for all-weather access, with the seating updated to include a mixture of soft and hard furnishings; and inside, a glass bridge was installed, linking Café Rouge with Wagamama.
 The food terrace was rebranded as 'Dining at WestQuay', for a more casual dining option.